Eligibility for Loans Through Square Capital

 What happens now?

 Keep processing with Square—and consider the eligibility factors below as you process!
 There’s no need to contact us or request an eligibility review.
 The review is automatic, and we will let you know via your Square Dashboard and by email if you are eligible for an offer— saving you time so you can focus on your business.
-Note: Square Capital is unable to manually generate or predict offers; all merchants must qualify based on eligibility criteria.
+Note: Square Financial Services is unable to manually generate or predict offers; all merchants must qualify based on eligibility criteria.

 Key Factors for Offer Eligibility